ftrackhq/ftrack-connect/doc/developing/plugins.rst

 We've now learned how to add our own actions in Connect and how to share code between them.
 Another type of plugin that we may want to use is a :term:`location plugin`.
 Registering it is easy since we only have to put it into our hook directory.

 A location plugin you will typically want to have accessible inside an :term:`integration` as well.
-This can be done by adding the directory where the location plugin is located to the environment when an application is launched, see :ref:`developing/hooks/application_launch`.
+This can be done by adding the path to the environment when an application is launched, see :ref:`developing/hooks/application_launch`.

-But if we just add it to the hook directory and add the hook directory to the environment other Actions may be registered from inside the integration.
-This could possibly lead to situations where the `My action` action is registered twice, one from Connect and one from the integration you've started.
+But if we just add it to the hook directory and add the hook directory to the environment, other Actions may be registered from inside the integration.
+This could lead to situations where the `My action` action is registered twice, one from Connect and one from the integration you've started.

 To solve this we recommend separating actions and locations into separate sub-directories::

     <ftrack-connect-plugin-directory>/